It’s not easy being a city leader today. You’re tasked

 TML Leadership Fellow

-Make the commitment and attend all three courses (more than 30 hours of training) to be awarded the prestigious title of “TML Leadership Fellow.”
-All TML Leadership Fellows will be honored at the closing session on August 22, and in Texas Town & City magazine.
+Make the commitment and attend both courses (more than 30 hours of training) to be awarded the prestigious title of “TML Leadership Fellow.”
+All TML Leadership Fellows will be honored at the closing session on August 28, and in Texas Town & City magazine.